-- (b) Pursuant to subdivision (a) of this section, the Committee shall determine and announce the establishment of either an Open Application Process or a Competitive Application Process, or both, for each State Ceiling Pool.
-The Committee shall determine which process is best for each program pool based on factors including, but not limited to, the amount of the State Ceiling available to the pool and the history of Applications for allocations from each pool. - (c) Pursuant to subdivision (a) and (b) of this section, the Committee shall establish a minimum point threshold for the General New Construction, Rural, Preservation, Other Rehabilitation and Mixed Income-Project BIPOC Pools as determined in section 5020.
+Section 5010.
+Determination of State Ceiling, Competitiveness, and Minimum Points.

+(c) Pursuant to subdivision (a) and (b) of this section, the Committee shall establish a minimum point threshold for the General New Construction, Rural, Preservation, Other Rehabilitation and Mixed Income Project BIPOC Pools as determined in section 5020.